Speed up the application of 5G and promote innovation | ExBulletin

 Speed up the application of 5G and promote innovation

-Beijing, September 1, 2021 / PRNewswire /-This is a news report from Science and Technology Daily.
+Beijing, September 1, 2021 / CNW /-This is a news report from Science and Technology Daily.

 The 2021 World 5G Convention with the theme of “5G + By All For All” kicked off on August 31st at the Beijing Etron International Exhibition and Convention Center.
 With over 1,500 professionals, scholars and entrepreneurs from 20 countries attending online and offline, the conference will discuss future applications of 5G in the areas of “industry,” “economy,” and “innovation.”
 I am aiming.